 The main focus in Buddhism is to work on overcoming our own shortcomings and realizing our positive potentials.
 Shortcomings include lack of clarity and emotional imbalance, causing us confusion about life.
 As a result, we behave compulsively, driven by disturbing emotions like anger, greed and naivety.
 Our positive potentials include our ability to communicate clearly, to understand reality, to empathize with others, and to improve ourselves.

 [See: How to Develop Love]

-The starting point of Buddhist practice is to calm our minds and be mindful, which means to be constantly aware of how we’re acting and speaking with others, and how we’re thinking when we’re alone.
+The starting point of Buddhist practice is to calm our minds and be mindful, which means constantly remembering to be aware of how we’re acting and speaking with others, and how we’re thinking when we’re alone.
 It’s not that we just observe them and leave them as they are.
 When we stay mindful, we can discriminate between what is constructive and what is destructive.
-This isn't self-preoccupation: we actually become more open to others.
+This isn't self-preoccupation: we actually become more caring and open to others.

 The purpose of our introspection and self-awareness is to find the causes of our problems.
-External factors and people certainly provide the circumstances for our difficulties to arise – but the Buddhist approach is to try and identify the deeper causes, and for this we need to look at our own minds [See: What is Mind].
+External factors and people certainly provide the circumstances for our difficulties to arise – but the Buddhist approach is to try and identify the deeper causes, and for this we need to look at our own minds [See: What is Mind?].
 Our mental habits, as well as our positive and negative emotions, affect the way we experience life.

-When we’re experiencing stress from work, anxiety, loneliness and insecurity, our difficulties in dealing with them come from our mental and emotional states, not from the problems themselves [See: How to Deal with Anxiety].
+When we’re experiencing stress from work, depression, anxiety, loneliness and insecurity, our difficulties in dealing with them come from our mental and emotional states, not from the problems themselves [See: How to Deal with Anxiety].
 The best way to deal with the nonstop challenges of life is to calm our minds down and gain emotional balance and clarity of mind.

 Once we become mindful of the emotions, attitudes and behaviors that are causing us distress and difficulties, we can apply remedies to them.